LeszekR/movie-app/RECRUITMENT_COMMENTS.md

 Package: `domain/services/sorting`

-- Simplest sorting in single line of code would satisfy the task's basic requirement.
-- But it is standard in desktop UI lists that they are sortable by clicking column headers.
-To achieve that the simple sorting would have to be refactored.
-Implementing it right away reduces overall work intensity of the project.
+- It is standard in desktop UI lists that they are sortable by clicking column headers.
+With the `Sorter` class only minimum amount of code is necessary to implement it.
-- Additionally 'SortableSorter' offers:
+- 'SortableSorter' offers:
     - hierarchical sorting by multiple columns
     - sorting is stable for child-criteria within parent-criteria
     - maintaining last sorting criteria on data refresh